gps2601/70-840/chapters/2-implement-program-flow/objectives/5-create-a-web-worker-process/5-create-a-web-worker-process.md

  - DOM access.
 They operate on their own global context which means that they don't have access to the DOM.

+ - There is no limit on how many you can create, but generally a bad idea.